Lab: 2FA bypass using a brute-force attack

 9. In Burp Intruder, add a payload position to the mfa-code parameter.

-10. On the Payloads tab, select the Numbers payload type.
+10. In the Payloads side panel, select the Numbers payload type.
 Enter the range 0 - 9999 and set the step to 1.
 Set the min/max integer digits to 4 and max fraction digits to 0.
 This will create a payload for every possible 4-digit integer.

-11. Go to the Resource pool tab and add the attack to a resource pool with the Maximum concurrent requests set to 1.
+11. Click on Resource pool to open the Resource pool side panel.
+Add the attack to a resource pool with the Maximum concurrent requests set to 1.

 12. Start the attack.
 Eventually, one of the requests will return a 302 status code.
 Right-click on this request and select Show response in browser.
 Copy the URL and load it in the browser.